jintransit/WebDevCourseMaterials/3-test-driving-activerecord-models/README.md

 ### Closing words

-If you followed this tutorial as part of a ROSEdu WebDev workshop, please mark your name followed by "(TDDAR)" here (TODO: make a doodle).
+If you followed this tutorial as part of a ROSEdu WebDev workshop, please mark your name followed by "(TDD-AR)" [here](http://doodle.com/cayn4byuz3d9czgw).